 Marker series.
 This marker is included in the Francis Asbury, Traveling Methodist Preacher marker series.

 Location.
 39° 24.137′ N, 76° 26.759′ W. Marker is in Perry Hall, Maryland, in Baltimore County.
 Marker is at the intersection of Honeygo Boulevard and East Joppa Road, on the right when traveling west on Honeygo Boulevard.
-Touch for map.
 Marker is located to the east of Camp Chapel United Methodist Church.
 The location is the site of a future park to be named in honor of the Gough family ("Gough Park").
+Touch for map.
 Marker is at or near this postal address: 5000 East Joppa Road, Perry Hall MD 21128, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Camp Chapel (about 500 feet away, measured in a direct line); Germantown (approx. 1.2 miles away); Perry Hall (approx. 1.3 miles away); “Whitemarsh” (approx. 1.6 miles away); Indian Rock (approx. Harry Dorsey Gough (approx. 1.8 miles away); Gunpowder Falls State Park (approx. 1.8 miles away); Union of Brother and Sisters of Ford’s Asbury Lodge No. 1 (approx. 2 miles away).
+Camp Chapel (about 500 feet away, measured in a direct line); Germantown (approx. 1.2 miles away); Perry Hall (approx. 1.3 miles away); “Whitemarsh” White Marsh War Memorial (approx. 1.7 miles away); Indian Rock (approx. 1.7 miles away); a different marker also named Harry Dorsey Gough (approx. 1.8 miles away); Gunpowder Falls State Park (approx. 1.8 miles away).
 Touch for a list and map of all markers in Perry Hall.

 More about this marker.
 The marker was erected as part of the Perry Hall Improvement Association's commenoration of Baltimore County's 350th anniversary.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on November 22, 2019.
 This page originally submitted on April 24, 2009, by David Marks of Perry Hall, Maryland.
-This page has been viewed 1,234 times since then.
+This page has been viewed 1,304 times since then and 11 times this year.
 Photos: 1, 2, 3, 4. submitted on April 25, 2009, by David Marks of Perry Hall, Maryland. • Bill Pfingsten was the editor who published this page.